 Natural Remedies for Eliminating Mayflies

 You can create a simple spray by mixing water with a few drops of your chosen oil in a bottle.
-Spray it around windows and doorways where the mayflies tend to enter.
+Spray it around windows and doorways where the house clean mayflies tend to enter.

 This fine powder is harmless to humans and pets but lethal for insects like mayflies.
 Sprinkling it in areas they frequent can help reduce their numbers significantly.